The Urgent Need for Hypervisor Security in Healthcare

 Next steps

-A proactive approach to hypervisor security goes beyond protecting data; it’s about preserving patient safety and maintaining trust in an era where health and technology are inextricably linked.
+A preemptive approach to hypervisor security goes beyond protecting data; it’s about preserving patient safety and maintaining trust in an era where health and technology are inextricably linked.
 By adopting dedicated tools to defend hypervisors, healthcare organizations can take decisive steps to reduce cyber risks, safeguard patient care, and strengthen the integrity of healthcare as it becomes increasingly reliant on virtual infrastructure.